 • San Francisco – 3 nights at the end.

-As there are so many options for stops along the way, you won’t be able to see everything.
+As there are so many potential destinations along the way, accept that you won’t be able to see everything.
 For example, we reluctantly bypassed Santa Barbara on this trip as we thought the teenagers would prefer to see other things, but would like to visit Santa Barbara and the Channel Islands another time.

 Flights to California